This game is rated PEGI 16

 - New World Deluxe Edition - Woodsman armour skin Woodsman hatchet skin.
 Mastiff house pet.
 Access to housing unlocks at level 20 in-game.
 Rock/Paper/Scissors emote set.
 New World digital art book.
 A collection of incredible concept art from the making of New World.

 - New World Standard Edition

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to New World or are games with a similar theme or topic.
-These are good alternative games to New World, or are a younger rated alternative for players not ready for PEGI 16+ or ESRB TEEN games.
+Our experts have hand-picked the following similar games.
+These are similar to New World in how they play or their theme.
+These are good alternative games to New World, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.